 WELCOME!

 Welcome to Melbourne Foodie.
-The blogspace of a 21 year old foodie with a passion for fine dining and quality food and produce.
-Melbourne Foodie is my way of expressing and recording some of the experiences I have had for others to enjoy.
+The blogspace of a young foodie with a passion for cooking, fine dining and quality food and produce.
+Melbourne Foodie, along with the other sources I write for is my way of casually expressing and recording some of the experiences I have had for others to enjoy.
 I always welcome any feedback, comments or restaurant suggestions you may have and would love to hear from you soon.

 Happy eating,